 We have a family member whose name is Patience, and I often thought if that was my name, I would have a hard time living up to it.
 In general, I am not good at “hanging in there”.
 Sometimes I make rash decisions just to keep things going.
 We can probably all relate – more or less, depending on our patience meter.
-When forced to wait an undisclosed period of time, most of us feel stuck after a while.

 “Oh, that you would rend the heavens and come down,